RasmussenLab/vamb/workflow_avamb/README.md

  git clone https://github.com/RasmussenLab/avamb.git -b avamb_new
  cd avamb
  pip install -e .
- #pip install https://github.com/RasmussenLab/vamb/archive/v3.0.2.zip # that might to be updated
  conda deactivate
 ```

-We only have access to `avamb` and the other programs when we are inside this specific conda environment.
+We only have access to `avamb` and the other programs when we are inside this specific conda environment, the same applies for `checkm2`.
 We can use `conda activate avamb` to activate the environment (the name of shell changes and should say something with avamb) and `conda deactivate` to get out of it again.
 Therefore, if you find an error further down it could simply be because you have not activated the environment.

 ## Set up configuration with your data